Tinkerforge/doc/en/source/Software/API_Bindings_C.rst

 Visual Studio
 ^^^^^^^^^^^^^

-With Visual Studio we can use the ``project_folder/`` too.
+With Visual Studio we can use the ``example_project/`` folder too.
 The simplest way to use the bindings in a Visual C++ project is to rename the required source files from ``*.c`` to ``*.cpp``.
 Then the compiler will treat the source code as C++ and does the right thing automatically.

-As a side note: this will also avoid the problem that the Visual Studio compiler supports the C89 standard only, but the bindings uses the newer C99 standard.
+This will also avoid the problem that the Visual Studio compiler supports the C89 standard only, but the bindings uses the newer C99 standard.

+IDE
+"""

 Now a new project can be created in Visual Studio by clicking: